MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 10. You can now close the **Add a new profile** blade and you see your profile name displayed in the **Azure Information Protection - Profiles (Preview)** blade, together with the **SCHEDULE** column showing **Manual** and the **ENFORCE** column is blank.

-You're now ready to install the scanner with the scanner profile that you've just defined.
+You're now ready to install the scanner with the scanner profile that you've just created.

 ## Install the scanner